April 2026

 I extend my sincere thanks to our sworn and civilian members, community partners, and residents.
 Public safety is a shared responsibility, and together we continue working toward a safer, more supportive community for everyone.

-The Thunder Bay Police Service is investigating a sudden death following a collision involving a train and a pedestrian.
-The incident occurred on the evening of April 25, 2026, near Fort William Road.
+TB26017134 The Thunder Bay Police Service is investigating a sudden death following a collision involving a train and a pedestrian.
+The incident occurred on the afternoon of May 8, 2026, near the intersection of South Water Street and Pearl Street.
 Officers with the Primary Response Unit responded to the scene where a deceased individual was located.
+The deceased is a 34-year-old man of Thunder Bay.
 The Forensic Identification Unit and Traffic Unit are involved in the investigation.
 No other information is available at this time.
 Updates will be provided as appropriate.